Overview of Program

 Who We Serve

 All area residents 18 and older who need to improve basic academic and life skills or who want to earn a HiSET (formerly GED) Certificate.
-Students under the age of 18 must bring a permission letter from their school district and meet with the Director of Adult Education before registering.

 What We Offer